wazuh/wazuh-kubernetes/upgrade-odfe-indexer.md

 Save the output data since we will use the names of the PVs

-2- extract yaml metadata for all PVCs in the namespace
+2- Extract yaml metadata for all PVCs in the namespace
 ```
 kubectl get pvc wazuh-elasticsearch-wazuh-elasticsearch-0 -n wazuh -o yaml
 kubectl get pvc wazuh-elasticsearch-wazuh-elasticsearch-1 -n wazuh -o yaml